mbakli/DistributedMobilityDB/README.md

 ### Creating Distributed Tables

 The create_spatiotemporal_distributed_table () function is utilized to define a distributed table that is partitioned using one of the Multidimensional Tiling methods.
-It splits the input table into several tiles that are stored in separate PostgreSQL tables.
+It splits the input table into several tiles stored in separate PostgreSQL tables.

 func: create_spatiotemporal_distributed_table
 #### Arguments: